-The Transportation Commission (TC) has approved a total revenue allocation of \$969.6 million plus \$4.0 million of re-appropriated funds (RF) for a total of \$973.5 million of spending authority for FY 2010, comprised of two appropriated line items and three non-appropriated line items.
+The Transportation Commission (TC) has approved a total allocation of \$868.8 million for FY 2010, comprised of three appropriated line items and two non-appropriated line items.

-The FY 2010 appropriated budget of \$27.9 million relates to two Long Bill groups or divisions:
+The proposed FY 2010 appropriated budget request to the General Assembly of \$37.7 million relates to three Long Bill groups or divisions:

-Administration (\$26.9 million) - \$24.8 million cash funds (CF) from the State Highway Fund (SHF) and \$2.1 million in re-appropriated funds (RF); specifically, internal cash funds from elsewhere in the Department as cost recovery for the operation of the CDOT Print Shop.
+Administration (\$27.6 million) - \$25.5 million cash funds (CF) from the State Highway Fund (SHF) and \$2.1 million in reappropriated funds (RF); specifically, internal cash funds from elsewhere in the Department as cost recovery for the operation of the CDOT Print Shop.